zghonda/swiss-food-composition/README.md

   <button class="button" id="vegetables">Vegetables</button>
 </figure>

-<p> We can observe from this figure that importations remain in Europe most of the time.
+<p> We see here that importations remain in Europe most of the time.
 That being said, there are still many exceptions for some groups.
 In particular, cereals, fruits and meat are often imported from Brazil, Canada and even Australia.
   </p>
 <p>The information obtained here only goes as far as groups of items however.
 This is a choice made for better visualization but it would be nice to have an intuitive tool to deep dive further and see in more details what and where we import our food.
   This is provided here via a sunburst figure.
 Feel free to click away and explore if you are more interested.